Search

 The most recent accreditation decision made by the ACEN Board of Commissioners for the master's nursing program is continuing accreditation.

-• The nursing anesthesia program is accredited by the Council of Accreditation (COA) of nurse anesthesia educational programs.
+• The nurse anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Programs (COA).

-• Education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE).
+• Education programs that lead to state licensure and a degree are accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 • MA in Reading received recognition from the International Reading Association (IRA).